 The casual, non-competitive Old Fashion Days Bicycle Tour offers an 11-mile course and a 34-mile course, the longer of which takes riders past a favorite spot of mine -- McCloud Nature Park.
 Registration is $25 for an individual, and there are special family rates, too.
 For more information, including how to register online, click here.

-The runs and walk start at 8 a.m.
-The bicycle tour begins at 8:30 a.m.
+The runs and walk and bicycle tour all start at 8 a.m.

 You know what?
 If you and your family and friends are teetering on the edge of the Crazy Cliff and are looking for a memorable experience full of laughs, register yourselves for the Bed Race at noon.
 The beds are provided by the festival, so have some fun with it without having to drag your king-sized mattress to North Salem!